agryman/acmpy/arthurs-journal.md

 ### 2:51 PM
 - Updated README.md to refer to .venv, and described testing and documentation.
-- IN PROGRESS: complete the documentation and test creation for so5_cg.py as is.
+- IN PROGRESS: complete the documentation and test creation for so5cg.py as is.
     - Reviewed the Maple code and determine the meaing of the parameters.
-- TO DO: refactor so5_cg.py as a class.
+- TO DO: refactor so5cg.py as a class.

 ### 5:45 PM - break

+## 2020-03-02

+### 11:24 AM
+- continue defining tests and docs for so5cg.py

+### 11:36 AM - break

+## 2020-03-03

+### 9:49 AM
+- continue defining tests and docs for so5cg.py

+### 12:26 PM - break

+## 2020-03-04

+### 10:11 AM
+- continue refactoring docs and tests for so5cg.py
+- organize code bottom-up since Python does not allow forward references

+### 11:00 AM - break